Getting started with MultilingualPress 3

 - Then there is an area with information for MultilingualPress.
 You can change most of these settings later by going to My Sites → Network Admin → Sites, editing the site of your choice there and accessing the tab MultilingualPress:

 - Language – This is the language for the translation.
 For instance, if the content on this website is supposed to be in French, then choose French here.
 MultilingualPress 3 offers you many more languages to choose from than WordPress.
+This language field is not the standard WordPress locale language, for further info have a look at Do not override WordPress locale and let WordPress default setting to manage the site language at MultilingualPress release 3.9.0.

 - Relationships – The websites you would like to link with this site.
 For every language into which you would like to translate your site, you should create a website and link them all together.

-- Based on website – If you select a website here, a copy of this website will be generated when you create the new website, saving you lots of work in configuring and creating content.
+- Based on site – If you select a website here, a copy of this website will be generated when you create the new website, saving you lots of work in configuring and creating content.

 - Plugins – Check the box here to activate all plugins on the new website that are active on the source website.